timmcginley/41934/Concepts/IfcOpenShell/readme.md

 # IfcOpenShell
 This tutorial site bundles tutorials on IfcOpenShell, including the collection of small reference scripts and how to execute them.
-This repository is work in progress, so please be flexible and patient with scripts that are not working.
+This repository is work in progress, so please be flexible and patient with scripts that are not working properly.
 Your suggestions are also hugely appreciated in the Issues tab!

 ## Learn IfcOpenShell

 - [Installing and Getting Started](installation/setup_standalone_cmdline/)
+- Check out the exmaples [here](Examples)
 - Selecting elements of a particular type
 - Retrieve attributes
 - Retrieve properties